ozeron/cs231/README.md

 TBA Later

 ## Diary Section
+### 08.01.2018 – Network Visualization
+Very hard at first task, I had no idea how to use PyTorch for this task, and it was almost no explicit instructions, so I just struggled a bit.
+Than I've groked this.
+Bad that I used other people solution to get idea what to do.
+(Especially how to pass gradients, and what to do next)

 ### 06.01.2018 – RNN and LSTM
 Spend to days watching video lectures on CS231n, finally got to RNNs today and can complete assignments.
 Good that I sit and implement them easily.
 I feels bad, that I can do assignment so easily, it must be harder,